zlata-seregina-akkaoui/python-errors-practice/README.md

 # python-errors-practice
-This repository contains beginner Python experiments focused on common errors, operators, and data types.
-The project explores what happens when syntax mistakes are made and how Python handles expressions.
-It helps build debugging skills and understanding of core Python behavior through hands-on practice.
+This repository contains beginner Python exercise that explore common mistakes and how Python responds.
+It is an experiment with syntax errors, quotation marks, operators, number formats, and data types.
+The goal is to see the results, understand the error messages, and learn how Python evaluates code.
+These exercises help build debugging skills, understand core language behavior, and practice writing and testing Python code step by step.